Overview

 After you graduate

-Health psychologists are employed in various settings:
+Health psychologists can work in various areas, including:

-- rehabilitation programmes, e.g. for patients with coronary heart disease;
+- Rehabilitation programmes (e.g. for patients with coronary heart disease).

-- working with patients and carers in palliative care;
+- Working with patients and carers in palliative care.

-- working with primary health care teams in the community;
+- Working with primary health care teams in the community.